Chirag-Shetty-CS/codealpha_tasks/README.md

 * [fluttertoast] package to show my name when the app is opened.
 * [flutter_launcher_icons] package to add icon to the app.

+## Credits:
+Made by Chirag Shetty for Code Alpha Internship